Kuku FM Celebrates New Year With A Massive Gift: 21,000+ New Audio Shows For Its 3 Million Paying Users

 Date

-This New Year, Kuku FM is gifting its 3 million paying subscribers an Audio revolution.
-Partnering with Hubhopper, India's leading audio hosting and distribution platform, Kuku FM will add over 21,000 new shows across 30,000+ hours of premium content to its platform-at no extra cost.
-With this integration, Kuku FM's library now rivals leading OTTs, solidifying its position as India's largest home for audio series.
+(MENAFN- PR HUB) This New Year, Kuku FM is gifting its 3 million paying subscribers an audio revolution.
+Partnering with Hubhopper, India’s leading audio hosting and distribution platform, Kuku FM will add over 21,000 new shows across 30,000+ hours of premium content to its platform—at no extra cost.
+With this integration, Kuku FM’s library now rivals leading OTTs, solidifying its position as India’s largest home for audio series.

 From Spirituality and True Crime to Fiction, History, Business, and more, the expanded catalog spans multiple languages, including English, Arabic, Hindi, Tamil, Telugu, Kannada, and Malayalam.
 It also features exclusive collections from Sadhguru, Osho, and Jay Alani, alongside shows from major publications like NDTV.